amiiralii/EZR-HW3-Experiment/README.md

  - First number in each row is the rank of that treatment compared to all others.
 These ranks are calculated using **Scott-Knott** method.
 These ranks identifies whether two distributions are statistically distinguishable or not.
 For example, in table above, the first three treatments are statistically indistinguishable, thus having the same rank.
 For more information regarding [SK](https://www.scielo.br/j/tema/a/KMMPHsqnZnW9RnkmDdsYgtH/#:~:text=Scott-Knott%20is%20an%20hierarchical,overlapping%20in%20its%20grouping%20results.) and it's [implementation](https://github.com/amiiralii/EZR-HW3-Experiment/blob/main/stats.py#L118) you can use these links.
  - Second column of the table simply shows the name of each treatment.
 For example, `smart,30`.
- - Third column represents the mean of the distribution.
+ - Third column represents the median of the distribution.
  - The forth number is the difference between 0.70th and 0.30th row of the dataset.
 For example, here each distribution contains 20 different values.
 If you sort them and find the difference between 6th and 14th value, you can easily calculate the value on the table (0.20 for the first treatment).
  - Last column showcases a visual form of the distribution.

 ## Analyzing all results